elliebuilds/techdegree-project-1/README.md

 # Techdegree Project 1

-My first project for the Full Stack JavaScript Team Treehouse Techdegree
+This is my first project for the Full Stack JavaScript Team Treehouse Techdegree.

 This is a random quote generator built with HTML, CSS, and JavaScript that can be run from your browser.